Florence expected to strengthen as it nears the East Coast

-Tropical Storm Florence continues to creep closer to the United States – but whether, where and when it might strike remains a mystery.
+Florence weakened to a tropical storm overnight but continues to creep closer to the United States.
+And where and when it might strike remains a mystery.

-Still almost 1,800 miles from the East Coast, the tropical storm remains a week away, according to the latest forecast from the National Hurricane Center.
+Still almost 1,800 miles from the East Coast, the tropical storm remains a week away from a potential U.S. landfall, according to the latest forecast from the National Hurricane Center.

+After this brief weakening trend, it's forecast to restrengthen into a powerful Category 3 hurricane with 125 mph winds as it nears the U.S.

 "It is far too soon to speculate what, if any, impacts Florence may have on the U.S. East Coast next week," the hurricane center said Thursday afternoon.